WanderSafe — LGBTQ+ Travel Safety

 Port of Spain, Trinidad

-Trinidad and Tobago occupies a pivotal position in Caribbean LGBTQ+ rights following the landmark 2018 High Court ruling in Jason Jones v.
+Trinidad and Tobago occupies a pivotal — and currently precarious — position in Caribbean LGBTQ+ rights.
+The landmark 2018 High Court ruling in Jason Jones v.
 Attorney General of Trinidad and Tobago, which struck down Sections 13 and 16 of the Sexual Offences Act 1986 (criminalizing buggery with up to 25 years imprisonment and 'serious indecency' with up to 5 years).
 Justice Devindra Rampersad ruled these sections unconstitutional as violations of the rights to privacy, liberty, and equality.
-The government initially signaled it would appeal but has not pursued the appeal, and the ruling stands.
-However, like Barbados, decriminalization has not been accompanied by affirmative protections -- there is no anti-discrimination legislation, no recognition of same-sex relationships, and no gender recognition framework.
+That ruling was overturned on appeal: on 25 March 2025 the Court of Appeal held the colonial-era provisions are protected as 'saved law,' recriminalizing consensual same-sex activity (with the buggery penalty reduced to 5 years).
+Jones has appealed to the Privy Council, which hears the case in July 2026 — but as of June 2026, same-sex sexual activity is again criminalized.
+There are also no affirmative protections -- there is no anti-discrimination legislation, no recognition of same-sex relationships, and no gender recognition framework.
 Port of Spain, the capital, is the most cosmopolitan city in the English-speaking Caribbean and has an active LGBTQ+ advocacy scene led by organizations like CAISO (Coalition Advocating for Inclusion of Sexual Orientation).
 Trinidad Carnival, one of the world's largest cultural festivals, creates a temporary space of gender-bending performance and expression, though this performative freedom does not always translate to daily acceptance.

 Legal Status

-Trinidad and Tobago's legal framework was transformed by the 2018 Jones ruling but remains a work in progress.
+Trinidad and Tobago's legal situation was transformed by the 2018 Jones ruling but remains a work in progress.
 Decriminalization removed criminal penalties but the legal framework provides no affirmative LGBTQ+ protections.
-Advocacy organizations continue to push for broad anti-discrimination legislation.
+Advocacy organizations continue to push for extensive anti-discrimination legislation.

 Identity-Specific Guidance